-When a space is offered in a viable care option (CDC, FCC, etc.) parent/guardians are given forty eight (48) hours to accept or decline the space.
-If the care is accepted, the payment starts for use of the space on the day care has been requested to start.
-If the viable care option is declined, the patron needs to go back on MCC.com and put their child back on the waiting list if they still want to be consider for child care spaces.
+When a space is offered in a viable care option (CDC, FCC, etc.) parent/guardians are given twenty-four (24) hours to accept or decline the space.
+If the care is accepted, the payment starts for use of the space.
+If the viable care option is declined, then the child's/youth's name will be moved to the bottom of the wait list you are on.
+If Parent Central Services is unable to contact the parent/guardian, the space will be made available to the next eligible child/youth on the wait list.
+Contact Parent Central Services to discuss the available wait list options.

 Viable Child Care Option: Care to meet the patron's schedule that reflects the necessary program type (full day, hourly, part day, etc.) and the appropriate age group (infant, toddler, preschool and school-age) for the child.
 Care may be in any system (CDC, FCC, and SAC) at any location and may or may not be the most convenient to either the home or work.
 But care is available at this time.
 Parents have the opportunity for care but may request to be placed on the preference waiting list.

 The standardized procedures and priorities have been established throughout ID-Europe to ensure all patrons are served in a predictable, consistent and equitable way when filling vacancies in CYS Programs.
+The LOI also provides a consistent method for documenting the true excess child care demand in the European theater.
 Please check your Parent Central Services for further information on patron priorities.